-Missouri kid camp virus outbreak raises questions of safety
+Missouri summer camp virus outbreak raises safety questions

 The outbreak happened anyway.

-An overnight summer camp in rural southwestern Missouri has seen scores of campers, counselors and staff infected, the local health department revealed this week, raising questions about the ability to keep kids safe at what is a rite of childhood for many.
+An overnight summer camp in rural southwestern Missouri has seen scores of campers, counselors and staff infected with the coronavirus, the local health department revealed this week, raising questions about the ability to keep kids safe at what is a rite of childhood for many.

 Missouri is one of several states to report outbreaks at summer camps.
 The Kanakuk camp near Branson ended up sending its teenage campers home.
-On Friday, the local health department announced 49 positive cases at the camp.
+On Friday, the local health department announced 49 positive cases of the COVID-19 virus at the camp.
 By Monday, the number had jumped to 82.

 Some states, like Oregon, New York, New Jersey and Connecticut, closed summer camps this year, and many camps elsewhere have voluntarily canceled programs.
 But other camps are plowing ahead, hoping that precautions like social distancing, masks and requiring children to quarantine before coming to camp will quell the risk.
 Other states where outbreaks have been reported have included Texas, Georgia, North Carolina and Tennessee.